 So why does this happen everytime you’re in any building?

-While outside 4G & 3G signals are generally reliable outdoors, getting a connection inside a building can oftentimes become a chore.
+While 5G, 4G, LTE, and 3G signals are generally reliable outdoors, getting a connection inside a building can oftentimes become a chore.
 Why?
 Because building material is the #1 reason why cell phone signal can’t make it inside.

 Why Your Cell Phone Signal Isn’t Getting Inside Your Building

 Cell phone signals are RF (radio frequency) signals.
-They’re the AM/FM radio and satellite communications kind used to transmit information in far distances.
+They’re the AM/FM radio and satellite communications kind used to transmit information far distances.

 Cellular signal starts out strong from the source like a cell tower or cell site.
 But as it reaches miles in the distance to reach your phone, external obstructions like mountains, valleys, and tall trees and open air path loss weaken signal strength.